-Which Brand of Tuna Has the Most Mercury?, 5.0 out of 5 based on 1 rating
+Transcript: Which Brand of Tuna Has the Most Mercury?

-Are there some brands of tuna worse than others?
+Are some brands of tuna worse than others?
 An evaluation of mercury concentrations in three national brands of canned tuna was undertaken recently.
-In total they found that “55% of all tuna examined was above the U.S. Environmental Protection Agency’s safety level for human consumption.”
+In total, they found that “55% of all tuna examined was above the U.S. Environmental Protection Agency’s safety level for human consumption.”

-Given the average level of mercury pollution found in canned tuna they suggest that your average 9 year old would exceed the EPA limit eating any more than a can of tuna every 43 days.
+Given the average level of mercury pollution found in canned tuna, they suggest that your average nine-year-old would exceed the EPA limit eating any more than a can of tuna every 43 days.

 This is not the first study of canned tuna.
 Previous studies going back nearly 20 years found levels of mercury that were bad—but not as bad as the ones found now.
 The problem of mercury in tuna appears to be getting worse and worse.

 But which brand was the worst?
 National brand number three contained significantly more mercury than the other two, but they failed to disclose which brand was which.
 They wouldn’t say.

 All they said was that these results indicate that “stricter regulation of…the canned tuna industry is necessary” to ensure the safety of sensitive populations such as pregnant women, infants, and children.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena Mylchreest.